alinouri1989/MingleUI/README.md

 ### 🖥️ **ASP.NET API**
 ASP.NET is a robust framework for building backend APIs.
 It serves as the backbone of this project, handling data processing, user authentication, and real-time communication with the frontend.

-### 🎨 **Sass/SCSS**
-Sass/SCSS is a powerful and organized version of CSS.
-It provides advanced features like variables, nesting, and mixins, helping to structure and maintain large-scale CSS more effectively.

 ### 🔑 **Firebase Authentication**
 Firebase Authentication is used to handle user authentication securely.
 It allows users to sign up and log in using email/password or third-party services like Google and Facebook.

 ### 🔥 **Firebase Realtime Database**
 Firebase Realtime Database enables real-time synchronization of data across all clients.
-This provides a seamless experience for features such as real-time messaging, updates, and notifications.
+It is used to store and manage user data, chat history, call logs, and group records efficiently.

 ### 🌐 **WebSocket (ASP.NET & React)**
 WebSocket provides full-duplex communication channels over a single TCP connection, enabling real-time, bidirectional communication between the frontend and backend, crucial for live messaging and updates.